TheLastGimbus/the.lastgimbus.com/content/blog/dual-booting-windows-after-encrypted-ubuntu.md

 - https://www.microsoft.com/software-download/windows10
 - https://www.microsoft.com/software-download/windows11

-### Flashing windows usb
+### Flashing Windows usb
-Most of the popular usb etchers on linux (like balenaEtcher) don't support Windows 😶 you can try WoeUSB, but it's complicated to install etc - if you really need to, Google how to do it, but from what i've seen
+Most of the popular usb etchers on linux (like balenaEtcher) don't support Windows 😶 you can try WoeUSB, but it's complicated to install etc - if you really need to, Google how to do it, but from what I've seen
 - community apt repository is probably outdated
 - [snap](https://snapcraft.io/woe-usb) is also >3 years old
 - `.bash` from their GitHub release has some dependency issues on Ubuntu

 Maybe some day they will finally release a `.AppImage` 🤷

-...if you have such possibility, just get Rufus on other windows machine 👍👍 https://rufus.ie/
+...if you have such possibility, just get Rufus on other Windows machine 👍👍 https://rufus.ie/

 ### Installing
 Just as previously, turn off your computer, smash that DEL button and override boot to USB stick